Presentation Sisters: Tasmania

 On 20 July 1866, four professed Sisters and five postulants set out from Fermoy, Ireland, to Tasmania, Australia.
 They boarded The Empress at Queenstown, Ireland, and arrived at Hobart three months later to open, at Richmond, the first Presentation convent and school in the Southern Hemisphere.
-The group was led by Mother Francis Xavier Murphy, whose brother Daniel Murphy was Bishop of Hobart and later its first Archbishop.
+The group was led by Francis Xavier Murphy, whose brother Daniel Murphy was Bishop of Hobart and later its first Archbishop.

-The convent was added to over the following years.
-In 1871 the Presentation Sisters opened St Mary's College, Hobart, the first Catholic boarding school in Australia.
+The Presentation Sisters' Tasmanian presence expanded over the following years.
+In 1871 they opened St Mary's College, Hobart, the first Catholic boarding school in Australia.
 In 1873 Hobart established its first foundation in Launceston.
-Led by Mother Francis Xavier Beechinor, the founding sisters were four Irish born and two born in the colony.
-Gabriel (Sister Teresa) Horner was the first Australian to join the Sisters.
+Led by Francis Xavier Beechinor, the founding sisters were four Irish-born and two born in the colony.
+Gabriel (Teresa) Horner was the first Australian to join the Sisters.

 After copper was discovered in Queenstown on the west coast of Tasmania, Archbishop Murphy wanted a convent and school to be set up there.
 In January 1899, four Presentation Sisters from the Hobart Community sailed to Strahan, then by train to Queenstown.
 On 16 January 1899, St Joseph's School was opened with 65 children attending.
-The sisters were led by Mother Mary Paul Boylson.
+The sisters were led by Mary Paul Boylson.

 In 1911 the Convent houses of Launceston and Hobart amalgamated, led by Mother Mary Xavier Dooley.
 She was born in Tasmania to Alice and James Dooley, and she was educated at St Mary's College, Hobart.

-The Launceston foundation saw the development of a school at Invermay, and St Finn Barr's Church School was opened on 14 January 1894 under the leadership of Mother Mary Patrick Hickey.
-The Launceston community made four more foundations, Beaconsfield, Karoola, Lilydale and Longford.
+The Launceston foundation saw the development of a school at Invermay, and St Finn Barr's Church School was opened on 14 January 1894 under the leadership of Mary Patrick Hickey.
+The Launceston community made four more foundations: Beaconsfield, Karoola, Lilydale and Longford.
 St Francis Xavier's School at Beaconsfield was opened on 23 April 1899 led by Mother Mary Paul Boylson and three other sisters.
 Hearing of the successful work of the Presentation Sisters, the Irish settlers of Karoola petitioned the Sisters to open a convent and school.
-In 1902 Sister Magdalen Riordan and novice Aquin Darling started St Margaret's school with 50 children in attendance.
+In 1902, Magdalen Riordan and novice Aquin Darling started St Margaret's school with 50 children in attendance.
 In 1953 a new convent dedicated to the Sacred Heart was built.
 In 1891 Archbishop Murphy laid the foundation of St Anne's Church, Lilydale, which was opened in January 1892.
 In 1903 St Monica's convent was opened at Longford.
 Attached to the convent was a large classroom that closed in 1911.